 WASDE: Coarse Grain Outlook

-Major global coarse grain trade changes for 2024/25 include lower corn exports for the United States and Brazil.
-Corn imports are raised for Turkey but lowered for China, South Korea, and Japan.
-Foreign corn ending stocks are higher mostly reflecting an increase for China.
-Global corn stocks, at 293.3 million tons, are down 3.1 million.
+Major global trade changes for 2025/26 include larger corn imports for Zimbabwe and Egypt but reductions for Canada and Mexico.
+For 2024/25 corn exports are raised for the United States and Canada but lowered for Turkey.
+Foreign corn ending stocks for 2025/26 are cut, with reductions for China and India partly offset by an increase for Brazil.
+Global corn stocks, at 272.1 million tons, are down 3.2 million.